 We usually serve this as an entrée, or starter, but it could be served as a main course by increasing the quantities.
-Also, the recipe as presented here has the mussels removed from the shells, cooked, then placed into half shells for presentation.
-It could well be prepared in the whole shells, which would require a little more liquid added to the recipe and a slightly longer cooking time.
+Also, the recipe as presented here has the mussels removed from the shells, cooked, and then placed into half shells for presentation.
+It could well be prepared in whole shells, which would require a little more liquid added to the recipe and a slightly longer cooking time.

 You will notice a dinner roll in the photo above.
 This is pav – a feature of Goan cuisine.
 Bread rolls like these are another part of the Portuguese legacy.

 - wide pan with lid

 - Wash mussels well.